2019ChenGong/DPImageBench/README.md

 - [ ] setup.master_port=6026

-- [ ] End to end implementation for PrivImage

 - [ ] remove the unneccessary part for algorithms in models

-- [ ] Customize privacy budget

 - [ ] n_split, unify the batchsize?

-- [ ] I found that changing the generator of GS-WGAN intio ours affects the performance a lot.
+- [-] I found that changing the generator of GS-WGAN into ours affects the performance a lot.
+[Testing]

+- [ ] The model size in Biggan is different from DMs.

 ## 2. Introduction